saihinchi/FlamingAnalysis/README.md

 Installation instructions
 -------------------------

-The installation recoomendation requires MacOS(ver =< 11.5.1), Ubuntu(ver =< 20.04) or Amazon Linux(t2.medium).
+The installation recoomendation requires MacOS(ver =< 11.5.1), Ubuntu(ver =< 20.04) or Amazon Linux(t2.medium).<br>
-As premise the users have to register TwitterAPI account (https://developer.twitter.com/en/docs/twitter-api ) We also highly recommend to install MySQLWorkbench(download from https://www.mysql.com/products/workbench/ ) Requisite packages are written in /bin/requirements.txt
+As premise the users have to register TwitterAPI account <https://developer.twitter.com/en/docs/twitter-api>.<br>
+We also highly recommend to install MySQLWorkbench download from <https://www.mysql.com/products/workbench/>.<br>
+Requisite packages are written in /bin/requirements.txt
 * numpy==1.21.1
 * tensorflow==2.7.0